Lincoln K series

 The Lincoln K series (also called the Lincoln Model K, in line with Ford nomenclature) is a luxury vehicle that was produced by the Lincoln Motor Company between 1931 and 1940.
 The second motor line produced by the company, the Model K was developed from the Model L, including a modernized chassis on a longer wheelbase.
 In 1931, Lincoln also introduced a V-12, becoming a feature of the company for nearly 20 years.

-One of the most exclusive vehicles produced in the United States during the 1930s, the Model K competed domestically against the Cadillac V-12 and V-16, Packard Twin Six, Chrysler Imperial, Pierce-Arrow Model 53 and the Duesenberg Model J, as well as bespoke bodied ultra-luxury models from Hispano-Suiza, Rolls-Royce, Bentley, Bugatti, and Mercedes-Benz.
+One of the most exclusive vehicles produced in the United States during the 1930s, the Model K competed domestically against the Cadillac V-12 and V-16, Packard Twin Six, Chrysler Imperial, Pierce-Arrow Model 53, and Duesenberg Model J, as well as bespoke-bodied, ultra-luxury models from Hispano-Suiza, Rolls-Royce, Bentley, Bugatti, and Mercedes-Benz.
 Alongside multiple body configurations produced by Lincoln, bare chassis were provided for coachbuilders.

 After the 1939 model year, Lincoln ended production of the Model K, selling leftover vehicles as 1940 models.
-For 1941 and 1942, the Lincoln Custom was sold as an indirect successor to the Model K, offered as an 8-passenger limousine or touring sedan produced as a long-wheelbase version of the Lincoln-Zephyr.
+For 1941 and 1942, the Lincoln Custom was sold as an indirect successor to the Model K, offered as an eight-passenger limousine or touring sedan produced as a long-wheelbase version of the Lincoln-Zephyr.
 Since World War II, various Lincoln sedans (the Continental or its Town Car successor) have been produced as long-wheelbase sedans or factory limousines, but no direct model line has been developed as a successor to the Model K (as of 2020 production).